pirapira/bamboo/doc/semantics.md

 Moreover, when the evaluation point in the current pending execution state is an `abort;` sentence, the program certainly fails.

 Otherwise, when the evaluation point in the current pending execution state is a `return then become X;` sentence, if the annotating function does not map `X` to anything, the evaluation point is set to `X`.
-When the annotation function maps `X` to a persistent state, the program returns and leave the persistent state specified by the annotation function.
+When the annotation function maps `X` to a persistent state, the program returns and leaves the persistent state specified by the annotation function.

 Otherwise, when the evaluation point in the current pending execution state is a `return e then become X;` sentence, if the annotating function does not map `X` to anything, the evaluation point is set to `X`.
 When the annotation function maps `X` to a persistent state, but the annotation function does not map `e` to anything, the evaluation point is set to `e`.
 When the annotation function maps `X` to a persistent state and the annotation function maps `e` to a value, the program returns the value associated with `e` and leaves the persistent state associated with `X`.
 When the annotation function does anything else, the Bamboo compiler is broken.

 Otherwise, when the evaluation point in the current pending execution state is a `void = X;` sentence, if the annotating function does not map `X` to anything, the evaluation point is set to `X`.
 Otherwise, the evaluation point advances from the sentence (see below for how an evaluation point advances from a sentence in the source code).

-Otherwise, when the evaluation point in the current pending execution state is a `TYPE V = X` where `TYPE` is a name of a type, `V` is an identifier and `X` is an expression, if the annotating functiohn does not map `X` to anything, the evaluation point is set to `X`.
+Otherwise, when the evaluation point in the current pending execution state is a `TYPE V = X` where `TYPE` is a name of a type, `V` is an identifier and `X` is an expression, if the annotating function does not map `X` to anything, the evaluation point is set to `X`.
 Otherwise, if the annotating function maps `X` to a value, the variable environment is updated to map `V` to the value, and the evaluation point advances from this sentence (see below for  what it is that the evaluation point advances).

 Otherwise, when the evaluation point in the current pending execution state is an `if (C) then B0 else B1` sentence, where `C` is an expression, `B0` is a block and `B1` is another block, the evaluation point is set to `C` if the annotating function does not map `C` to anything.
 Otherwise, when the annotation function maps `C` to zero, the evaluation point advances into `B1` (see below for what it is that the evaluation point advances into a block).
 Even otherwise, when the annotation function maps `C` to a non-zero value, the evaluation point advances into `B0`.
 When the annotation function maps `C` to something else, the Bamboo compiler is broken.